 - Build your references and make contacts.

-The Mission of the Student Affairs Staff is to provide services from a caring and student-centered perspective in the spirit of the Sisters of Mercy.
-Our goal is to empower students to strive to reach their full potential in development of the whole person while supporting their academic success.
-In pursuit of this goal we will assist students in the areas of personal growth, leadership development, career preparation, diversity, advocacy and service to the college and broader community.
+The Mission of the Student Affairs Division is to provide student services and programming from a caring, inclusive, and student-centered perspective that support and enhance holistic learning within the tradition of the Sisters of Mercy.
+Our goal is to empower students to strive to reach their full potential in development of the whole person while

 Our dedicated professionals are ready to be of service in many ways, with special emphasis on career development, personal counseling, student leadership, health records, campus ministry, and multiple activities and clubs.
 Additionally, we implement the planning and preparation for commencement and for orientations of new and transfer students.